jazzband/django-redis/README.rst

 ``django-redis`` also provides an additional parameter to set method: ``nx``.
-If set to ``True`` django-redis will use redis's setnx instead of set. ``timeout`` is still suported and setting it will result in a call to redis's expire if the key was set.
+If set to ``True`` django-redis will use setnx instead of set. ``timeout`` is still suported and setting it will result in a call to expire if the key was set.

 Example: